twpayne/chezmoi/docs/REFERENCE.md

 ### `cat` *target*...

-Write the target contents of *target*s to stdout. *targets* must be files, scripts, or symlinks.
+Write the target contents of *target*s to stdout. *target*s must be files, scripts, or symlinks.
 For files, the target file contents are written.
 For scripts, the script's contents are written.
 For symlinks, the target target is written.